 I create installations, sculpture, 2D work, public work, community projects and commissions using a broad range of mediums such as mosaic, photography, written text, acrylic, light sources and ceramics.

 I commonly use objects that have a place in memory, such as matchbox cars, or materials that have a connection to place, such as convict bricks.

 I have been using children’s nostalgia triggers, such as tongue twisters, toys, generic monster shapes etc which create a sense of play and humour, while delivering more serious messages.

 The issues that keep resurfacing in my work are comments on social, environment and political changes.

 I began my art practice in a shop on a bridge.
 We sold mosaic tiles in a Roman city in England.
 It was beautiful and inspiring.
-I'm now based in Tasmania, which is just as inspiring and just as beautiful.
+I'm now back in Tasmania, which is just as inspiring and just as beautiful.
 What both places have in common are bucket loads of issues to create from.
-We really only have one planet and only collectively can we help it stay/keep on track.
+We really only have one planet and only collectively can we help it stay on track.